To protect the health of our citizens & employees, Binghamton City Offices are closed until further notice.

 - The tax roll of the City of Binghamton is established on a tentative basis as of May 1st each year, and the roll is finalized on July 1st each year.

 - All exemption applications are due in the Assessment Office by March 1st of each year.
-For your convenience, the STAR exemption application is available in the document listing above.

 - Taxable status date is March 1st of each year.

 - Valuation Date is July 1st of the prior year.

 - 2021 City of Binghamton Equalization Rate is 79.00

 - 2021 City of Binghamton Residential Assessment Ration is 79%